Len Barker

-Leonard Harold Barker III (born July 7, 1955) is a former Major League Baseball right-handed starting pitcher.
+Leonard Harold Barker III (born July 7, 1955) is an American former Major League Baseball right-handed starting pitcher.
 He pitched the tenth perfect game in baseball history.
 Barker pitched with the Texas Rangers (1976–78), Cleveland Indians (1979–83), Atlanta Braves (1983–85) and Milwaukee Brewers (1987).
 During an 11-year baseball career, Barker compiled 74 wins, 975 strikeouts, and a 4.34 earned run average.

 Playing career

 Early career

 Barker was a hard thrower, who early in his career struggled with his control.
 On April 16, 1978, at Fenway Park, Barker (then with the Texas Rangers) threw a pitch that sailed upward onto the screen above and behind the backstop.
 Partly due to this, he did not make the major leagues for good until 1979.

 Barker was traded, along with Bobby Bonds, from the Rangers to the Indians for Jim Kern and Larvell Blanks on October 3, 1978.
 His best season statistically was 1980, when he enjoyed career-highs in wins (19) and strikeouts (181, best in the American League).